ADOPT A PET

 Your appointment is to complete the adoption process with an Adoption Specialist.
 Your Specialist will not call the pet over from another location until this conversation is complete.
 To save you from potentially having to make multiple trips, we would recommend doing the adoption process by phone; then we can arrange for a time for you to meet the pet.
 Pet visits typically happen at the Adoption Center on Petfinder Lane, unless you’re told otherwise to meet at another location.

 In order to be fair to all adopters, we are only able to place one pet on hold for you at a time (or two, in the case of a bonded pair).
-If you need help deciding which pet is the best fit for you, we recommend submitting a General Purpose adoption survey and scheduling a conversation with an Adoption Specialist to discuss pets that would be a good match.
+If you need help deciding which pet is the best fit for you, our Dog Butler and Cat Butler volunteers can talk with you about what you're looking for and recommend pets that would fit your family.

 We are glad to accommodate dog-to-dog introductions (and even guinea pig-to-guinea pig, or bunny-to-bunny)!
 But first, you will need to submit a Specific Pet survey to put the pet on hold.
 Then, let an Adoption Specialist know you would like to do a pet introduction, and we will arrange this at the time of your scheduled adoption appointment.